 Which is your milk allowance?

-Easier to see like this all lined up but split into cups of tea or coffee can you really tell?
+Easier to see this all lined up but split into cups of tea or coffee can you really tell?

 As I said above I often have a jacket potato when eating out and have to guess the amount of cheese it has on and decide what syns to count for it etc. Whilst on occasion this really can’t be helped this is something I think if done regularly can really affect your weight loss.

 Whilst I always buy low-fat cheese at home and therefore have 40g as my healthy extra b choice, most cafes, pubs or restaurants use full-fat cheese.
 Therefore, the allowance is only 30g which when grated and spread over a meal is difficult to guess!

 Which of these blocks of lighter cheese is the 40g allowance?
 A bit easier to tell with a block I imagine?